 Curious about that yellow-labeled bottle that sits on the condiment shelf at so many natural grocery stores and vegan restaurants?
-Bragg's Liquid Aminos is a very similar condiment to soy sauce.
-This salt-free seasoning sauce is made from soy and water and is purported to be a healthier alternative to soy sauce.
+Bragg Liquid Aminos is a condiment similar to soy sauce, though it's marketed as a healthier alternative.

-Bragg's Liquid Aminos is vegan.
-The soybeans are unheated and unfermented during processing, so some people include Bragg's on their raw vegan diet.
-But because of the processing, many others choose to exclude it.
+Bragg Liquid Aminos is vegan and a good plant-based source of essential amino acids.
+The soybeans are unheated and unfermented during processing, so some people include Bragg Liquid Aminos on their raw vegan diet.
+But because of the processing, others choose to exclude it.
 For a truly raw vegan soy sauce substitute, try nama shoyu, or make your own homemade raw vegan nama shoyu.

-Bragg's tastes similar to soy sauce but is much milder and a has a tiny bit of sweetness to it.
-The product tastes closer to tamari than regular soy sauce, which is a bit stronger and saltier.
-Most people find the taste quite pleasant, though it's a bit more mildly flavored than tamari.
+Bragg Liquid Aminos tastes similar to soy sauce but much milder and with a tiny bit of sweetness to it.
+The product tastes closer to tamari, a sauce made from fermented soybeans, than regular soy sauce, which is a bit stronger and saltier.
+Many people find the taste of Bragg Liquid Aminos quite pleasant.

-Bragg's Liquid Aminos contains no chemicals, artificial coloring, or preservatives.
-There is no added salt, but it does contain 320 milligrams of salt per teaspoon from concentrating the sodium that occurs naturally in the soybeans.
-This is similar to regular tamari sauce.
-The product is not recommended for a low sodium diet.
-Compare this to coconut aminos, which adds salt but has only 79 to 120 milligrams of sodium per teaspoon, and regular soy sauce with over 800 milligrams per teaspoon.
+Because of the naturally occurring 320 milligrams of sodium per teaspoon, the product is not recommended for a low sodium diet.
+Compare this to coconut aminos, which adds salt but has only 79 to 120 milligrams of sodium per teaspoon, and regular soy sauce with more than 800 milligrams per teaspoon.